This section describes grading factors, procedures and common terms used in grading Canadian grain.

 - standard samples

-The Eastern Standards Committee and the Western Standards Committee each meet annually and recommend to the Canadian Grain Commission primary and export standard samples of grain for use in grading during that crop year.
+The Eastern Standards Committee and the Western Standards Committee each meet annually and recommend to the Canadian Grain Commission standard samples of grain for use in grading during that crop year.

-Primary standard samples: Primary standard samples are prepared for most grades of grain and represent as nearly as possible the minimum quality of each grade, considering the predominant grading factors in the current crop.
-They are used as visual guides to grading grain before and on delivery at terminal elevators, and on shipments from terminal elevators when no export standard sample is established for a grade.
+Standard samples are prepared for most grades of grain and represent as nearly as possible the minimum quality of each grade, considering the predominant grading factors in the current crop.
+They are used as visual guides to grading grain before and on delivery at terminal elevators, and on shipments from terminal elevators.

 - Stowage refers to the location or hold where grain has been loaded to a vessel.